 These advances are offered as non-recourse funding, which means that an injured person has no obligation to repay if the lawsuit is lost.
 Similarly, if the ultimate settlement or verdict is smaller than anticipated, the amount that must be repaid never exceeds the amount of the injured person's share of that verdict or settlement.
 For legal reasons, these advances are not characterized as loans.

 Litigation can take a very long time.
-Sometimes, cases drag on for years.
+Some cases drag on for years.
 While cases are pending, even where an injured person's attorney is paying all of the legal expenses associated with the litigation, the injured person has to have enough money to get by.
-If the injured person is unable to work, has reduced income, or has expenses associated with care or disability, it may not be possible to wait until the end of the lawsuit before obtaining funds.
+If an injured person is unable to work, has reduced income, or has expenses associated with care or disability, it may not be possible to wait until the end of the lawsuit before obtaining funds.

 Given the fees involved in pre-settlement funding, it is important for injured people to consider any available alternatives.
 This type of financing should ordinarily be the last resort.
-The fees are premised upon the risk to the lender associated with non-recourse lending, but keep in mind that these companies choose their cases carefully in order to minimize risks, and if they offer you an advance they believe that you will receive money from your lawsuit.
-If you decide to obtain pre-settlement funding you should check with several companies, in order to obtain the most favorable terms.
+The fees are premised upon the risk to the lender associated with non-recourse lending, but injured plaintiffs must keep in mind that these companies choose their cases carefully in order to minimize risks.
+If they offer an advance they believe both that the plaintiff will receive money from the lawsuit, and that the amount will be sufficient to cover both the advance and their fees.

 Technically, as the contract is not to repay the amount received but is instead a promise to pay a portion of any eventual verdict or settlement (which may never occur), these amounts are not loans.
 No matter what happens, a person who receives pre-settlement funding keeps the full amount of the advance.

 A Michigan court held invalid a lawsuit funding contract where the defendant's liability had been established, holding that as the plaintiff was certain to recover some amount of money the funding company's advance was no longer contingent, and thus that the plaintiff only had to repay the principal (without interest) under Michigan's usury laws.
 While other states may draw different conclusions from similar facts, it remains necessary that the amount be in some manner contingent - otherwise, it is a high interest loan.

-An Ohio court similarly discharged a plaintiff's obligation under a lawsuit funding contract on the basis of a common law doctrine called "champertry" - a prohibition against the sale of a party's interest in a lawsuit.
-The court's rationale was that lawsuit funding company sought to profit from the injured woman's case, that lawsuit funding could create a disincentive to settle a case, where the plaintiff would have to pay the entire amount of the settlement to the finance company.
+An Ohio court similarly discharged a plaintiff's obligation under a lawsuit funding contract on the basis of a common law doctrine called champertry -- a prohibition against the sale of a party's interest in a lawsuit.
+The court's rationale was that the lawsuit funding company sought to profit from the injured woman's case, and that lawsuit funding could create a disincentive to settle a case, where the plaintiff would have to pay the entire amount of the settlement to the finance company.
 A response to the first argument is that if it is acceptable for an attorney to profit from an injured person's case, why should it not be permissible for a finance company?
 A response to the second argument is that had the woman not received the funding, she may have been forced to settle the case for far less than its value.